 - Improve and maintain the reputation of your brand – your clients are more likely to pay on time when they know they can do so safely and securely.
 Being able to place your logos and designs on your invoices with customization options improves the image and look of your documents and invoices.

-- Help automate your financial and accounting processes – the right solution for your business can help streamline your processes by automating important financial tasks.
+- Help automate your financial and ecommerce accounting processes – the right solution for your business can help streamline your processes by automating important financial tasks.
 This can help you cut costs for your business and save time on repeating long and tedious processes and follow-ups.
 Cash flow will likely increase as more invoices are paid by their due date, and better communications with your clients will help reduce their accounting concerns or issues.

 - Avoid fraudulent activities and improve security – a favorable billing and invoicing solution is one that will help protect your information, data and your business, as well as that of your clients.
 This means keeping their information and yours away from hackers and prying eyes.
 A solution should offer security features that ensure that the billing is done safely.